a-type/indigov-takehome/WORKLOG.md

 Paused: 3:00 PM, Resumed 3:20 PM

 Email validation is back for the Town Hall dataset after restoring the validation schema.
 Looking into what I'm sending.

+Sure enough, there's a legitimately invalid email (2nd row).
+So the validation failure is... valid.
+I'm not thrilled with the UX of rejecting the whole request for 1 invalid row, but I don't want to run over time to fix it.
+I assume ya'll will be happy enough if I just do a bit of speculation on how I'd approach it.
+Probably I'd store any invalid incoming rows in an array during validation, and filter them out of the set before storing in the database.
+I'd then return a formatted error which indicates the row number and the validation problem for each invalid row, and surface that to the user via a dismissable dialog or directly within the upload dialog.

+Speaking of, I added an upload dialog to have a place to display the CSV preview.
+I'm using `csv-parse` on the backend, so I pulled in its browser ESM bundle.
+I opted to use a dynamic `import()` inline within the preview component, in part because I haven't set this project up for ESM, but also because there's no reason to load the whole parser library on the client unless there's a CSV to parse.

+90 minutes isn't super long, so I have a laundry list of things I'd do next:

+- Clean up the styling, a lot.
+It's super ugly right now, with only functional styles applied.
+- Centralize the display logic for the constituent table.
+I didn't get around to any client-side validation, so I opted to make the tables pretty free-form and adapt to whatever data they're given.
+In a real app I would consolidate how constituents are represented to the user and come up with a way to surface invalid rows before submitting for processing.
+- More user-friendly validation errors as mentioned above.

+Completed 4:00 PM